karlo-babic/karlo-babic.github.io/fiction/stories/hypersol-caves.md

 ## Hypernaut

 The entrances into pockets we discover are most often found in places nobody has looked for in decades, hidden behind or within obscure constructs long abandoned.
 The last small pocket I found was through a passage inside one of the modules of an old simulator.
-Inside it I discovered a few simple micro-organisms, evolved from an ancient version of scrubber bots, originally designed to clear HyperSol’s spaces of unused data.
+Inside it I discovered a few simple microorganisms, evolved from an ancient version of scrubber bots, originally designed to clear HyperSol’s spaces of unused data.

-The HyperSol Caves, however, were found in the aftermath of a terrorist attack that destroyed one of the oldest constructs we knew of - the Earth weather simulator.
+The HyperSol Caves, however, were found in the aftermath of a terrorist attack that destroyed one of the oldest constructs we knew of, the Earth weather simulator.
 We believe the simulator was built because humans were fighting a losing battle against a changing planet, and they hoped that by modeling Earth they could find a way to save it.

 These caves are unlike anything we have ever encountered.
 Many have tried to design environments that appear natural rather than artificial.
 Some succeed for a short time, but the novelty always wears off.
 The constructs within the caves, however, have been evolving for thousands of years.
 To understand their behavior, we must understand the entire process of their evolution.
 And it is not only about individual constructs: the caves as a whole have evolved together, creating a vast and intricate network of causation.